profmikegreene/conference-proposals/submitted/educause-2018.md

 ### Session Participant Engagement Strategies
 Max Words: 300 Briefly describe the specific activities you will use to support active participation.
 Accepted proposals must include engaging content delivery and participant interaction.
 Presenters are encouraged to move beyond static PowerPoint slides, avoid "talking heads" to more interactive discussion and innovative ways for participants to learn from one another and contribute shared knowledge.

 This session will be discussing NGDLE from two different sides of the relationship.
 Duke sees a sea of options and is envisioning how we bring it all together for students in a single interface for locating, a map of sorts.
-Penn State has developed technology solutions and user experience considerations for helping bridge this in real world courses that are utilizing it's NGDLE.
+Penn State has developed technology solutions and user experience considerations for helping bridge this in real-world courses that are utilizing its NGDLE.

 Penn State is developing a powerful, decentralized authoring solution known as HAX which helps make our vision of NGDLE possible.
 This tool is open source and publicly available, and we will encourage participants to play with the technology during the session and envision what kinds of course experiences they could build if this solution were part of their current technology landscape.